Tours and excursions of Volgograd → Extended tours in Volgograd

 Price: On request

-The tour may include visit of the most famous places of the Battle of Stalingrad which were mentioned in the book of Anthony Beevor "Stalingrad".
+The tour may include visit to the most famous places of the Battle of Stalingrad which were mentioned in the book of Anthony Beevor "Stalingrad".

 Places of interest to be seen may be offered by a customer and corrected by our specialists and you will be offered the final variant and price of your tour.